 - Labor cost

-Analyzing and assuming the general factors when considering the above key cost points, the typical UV printing cost range is calculated to be $1.25- $1.44 per square meter or $12.5- $14.4 per square foot.
+Analyzing and considering the general factors, the typical UV printing cost range is calculated to be $1.19-$1.51 per square meter, or $0.11-$0.14 per square foot.
 While this cost is not constant.
-It can vary with UV printer setup, production volume and location.
+It can vary with UV printer setup, production volume, and location.
 While there are cost-saving tips and tricks, you can follow when planning for your business.

-If you are planning to start your UV printing business or expand your services, first of all, you will need to partner with a reliable manufacturer, LINKO is your best choice!
+If you plan to start your UV printing business or expand your services, you will first need to partner with a reliable manufacturer.
+LINKO is your best choice!

-Beyond an exceptional industry experience and quality, you will find a variety of products, from UV printers to inks, expert help, and free training.
-In short, it is a ONE-STOP-SHOP for your business.
+Beyond exceptional industry experience and quality, you will find a variety of products, including UV printers and inks, expert assistance, and complimentary training.
+In short, it is a one-stop shop for your business.

-Visit https://www.dtflinko.com/ for custom quotes.
+Contact us now for a quote!
 Join the 7,500+ happy customers who use Linko’s printers and support to grow their printing business.
 With Linko’s help, you can easily start using UV printing to improve your work!